-AfricaMap (http://worldmap.harvard.edu/africamap) was the first application created using the WorldMap platform, and is still one of the richest in content.
-There are now thousands of additional maps (of Africa and the African diasporas as well as on other subjects or geographies) created by scholars at Harvard and around the world.
+AfricaMap was the first application created using the WorldMap platform, and is still one of the richest in content.
+There are now thousands of additional maps (of Africa and the African diasporas as well as on other subjects and geographies) created by scholars at Harvard and around the world.

-WorldMap is open source software and an instance is hosted at Harvard, free for researchers anywhere in the world to use.
+WorldMap is open access and has just been re-released on the ArcGIS Online cloud.
+It is still free for researchers anywhere in the world to use.
 The system allows users to upload their own data and create sophisticated interactive maps in the cloud to support research and teaching.

 Since WorldMap began in 2012, more than a million people have used the system, initiating thousands of research studies, and in the process, making many thousands of new map layers available to Harvard scholars.
-It is being used in a growing number of classes at Harvard, as well as at other universities globally.
+It is being used in the classroom at Harvard and at other universities around the world.